Coxwell station: Description

-The entrance, collector's booth, turnstiles and bus bays are at street level, the concourse is on the second level, and the subway platforms are on the lower level.
+The entrance, collector's booth, fare gates, and bus bays are at street level, the concourse is on the second level, and the subway platforms are on the lower level.
 Stairs connect all levels with escalators only operating up at all times.
-The station building has 4 bus bays.
+The station building has four bus bays.

 This station is used as a switchover point for subway operators changing their shift, regularly causing a slight delay while the crew is changed in either direction.
 Station collectors and subway operators use office space at the Danforth Garage, which is located on the south side of Danforth Avenue near the station.

-The station underwent renovations to add elevators from the street to both subway platforms, automatic sliding doors, accessible fare gates, and improved signage which made it fully accessible by 2017.
-This is part of a system wide program that will retrofit all stations by 2030.
+The station underwent renovations to add elevators from the street to both subway platforms, automatic sliding doors, accessible fare gates, and improved signage, which made it fully accessible by 2017.
+This is part of a system-wide program that will retrofit all stations by 2030.

-On December 22, 2016, this station along with Leslie were the last subway stations to be equipped with Presto card readers.
+On December 22, 2016, this station and Leslie were the last subway stations to be equipped with Presto card readers.

-In October 2016, the Coxwell Laneway Mosaic Mural was unveiled by dignitaries including TTC Chair Josh Colle, who said "At the TTC, public art not only beautifies our properties, but it's become a catalyst for station improvement projects".
+In October 2016, the Coxwell Laneway Mosaic Mural was unveiled by dignitaries, including TTC Chair Josh Colle, who said, "At the TTC, public art not only beautifies our properties, but it's become a catalyst for station improvement projects."
 The mural is mounted on the outside of the barrier separating the Coxwell Station bus loop from a pedestrian walkway on the east and a parking lot on the south.
-The work is divided two sections representing past and future.
+The work is divided in two sections, representing past and future.
 It was created by a local group led by artist Cristina Delago.

 Installed in 2018, the artwork Forwards and Backwards by Jennifer Davis and Jon Sasaki is displayed on the station concourse level, giving the effect of a funhouse mirror.
-Artist Davis describes the work as "a three-dimensional sculpted curtain, cast in polished reflective aluminum, a material widely used in the TTC's rolling stock and infrastructure".
+Davis describes the work as "a three-dimensional sculpted curtain, cast in polished reflective aluminum, a material widely used in the TTC's rolling stock and infrastructure".
 The "sculpted curtain" is intended as a tribute to the TTC's "behind-the-curtain" employees.

 A laneway connects the station to Danforth and runs by the former Hollinger Bus Lines terminal, which is now a restaurant.